-The Strengthening Organic (SOE) Rule is regulation put forth by the USDA National Organic Program (NOP) was published on January 19, 2023.This is the most significant change to the national organic regulations since the creation of the NOP.
+The Strengthening Organic Enforcement (SOE) Rule is regulation put forth by the USDA National Organic Program (NOP) that was published on January 19, 2023.This is the most significant change to the national organic regulations since the creation of the NOP.
 The rule is intended to safeguard confidence in organic products and minimize fraud throughout the organic supply chain.
 All operations – including both currently certified and newly impacted uncertified handlers of organic products – must meet all of the requirements in the rule by March 19, 2024.

 Uncertified operations that will now be required to be certified as of March 19, 2024 can contact firstname.lastname@example.org today to see if they qualify for our 2023 discount.
 Getting certified early will ensure a seamless transition and our offer is most advantageous to those submitting early in 2023.
 The certification process may take up to 12 weeks and thousands of operations will need certification.
 Don’t wait, apply today!